sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/Two_Sanskrit_Inscriptions.md

   After incising वेम्बुजाम्बु—which makes sense, but militates against the metre—the engraver half deleted the first म्ब.
 It could scarcely have been part of his original.

+Limbáryá,❋[^14] not Liswáyá, is the name of the lady spoken of in the prose.

-Limbáryá,[❋](# "Or Lítswáryá, as it also admits of being read; the characters of this inscription are cut in such fashion that, where no aid is to be derived from the sense, some readings must remain uncertain.-COMM.
-OF PUBL.") not Liswáyá, is the name of the lady spoken of in the prose.
+[^14]: "Or Lítswáryá, as it also admits of being read; the characters of this inscription are cut in such fashion that, where no aid is to be derived from the sense, some readings must remain uncertain.-COMM.
+OF PUBL."

   शिते, for सिते, in the fourth stanza, is an error of the press.